dengking/compiler-principle/docs/Books/龙书/5-Syntax-Directed-Translation/5.2-Evaluation-Orders-for-SDD's/index.md

 ### Example 5.10

 The SDD in *Fig. 5.8* takes a simple declaration $D$ consisting of a basic type $T$ followed by a list $L$ of identifiers. $T$ can be **int** or **float**.
-For each identifier on the list, the type is entered into the **symbol-table entry** for the identifier.
+For each identifier on the list, the type is entered into the **symbol-table entry** for the **identifier**.
 We assume that entering the type for one identifier does not affect the **symbol-table entry** for any other identifier.
 Thus, entries can be updated in any order.
 This SDD does not check whether an identifier is declared more than once; it can be modified to do so.

 ![](Figure-5.8-Syntax-directed-definition-for-simple-type-declarations.png)